-A Facebook Event To Storm Area 51 Now Has Over 400,000 Attending
+There's A Massive Facebook Event To Storm Area 51 & Twitter Has Thoughts

 Well, it was only a matter of time.
 Facebook is full of people writing about conspiracy theories, and when you mix Facebook's events feature with a particularly popular conspiracy theory about aliens, what do you get?
 That's right, over 400,000 people RSVPing to storm Area 51.
 Their reasoning?
 "They can't stop all of us."

 In fact, the event listing is called "Storm Area 51, They Can't Stop All of Us".
 The description reads, "We will all meet up at the Area 51 Alien Center tourist attraction and coordinate our entry.
 If we naruto run, we can move faster than their bullets.
 Lets see them aliens."

 For those unaware, a Naruto run refers to the title character from the Japanese anime television season Naruto.
 Naruto has a distinct running style in which his arms are straight and positioned behind him and his back and head are titled forward.
 Presumably, this type of running will help the 400K guests break into the military facility — that may or may not be housing aliens and alien paraphernalia — more effectively.